Cook the Books Meaning

 - If the company uses the cook the books and if it comes into the notice then it will be treated as the fraud and the person responsible will be liable for the legal actions for such wrongful act.

-- From the perspective of the investors and the other stakeholders of the company, cook the books are problematic as it will give wrong information to them about the financial health of the company.
+- From the perspective of the investors and the other stakeholders of the company, this type of manipulation is problematic as it will give wrong information to them about the financial health of the company.

 Important Points of Cook the Books